pangeo-data/pangeo/docs/packages.rst

 5. *Avoid data I/O where possible*

-   Unless the package is specifically focused on reading or writing data, it should probably not include its own custom code for reading and writing data.
+   Unless the package is specifically focused on reading or writing data, it should not include its own custom code for reading and writing data.
    Instead, it should produce and consume standard data containers.

    Where data I/O is required, package should use existing libraries (e.g. Zarr